kdw2060/hassio-custom-cards/nmbs-routeboard/readme.md

 ```

 ## Usage
 Add a custom card in your lovelace yaml view and set its options.
-All options are required.
+All options except 'show' are required.

 Example configuration:
 ```yaml